Protecting your personal data is of paramount importance to Studio ZX GmbH (“Studio ZX”). This applies to our website and to our other services alike.

 As a user, you can terminate the registration at any time.
 You can have the data stored regarding you modified at any time.

-In this case, please send an e-mail to info(at)convent.de, requesting that your data be erased.
+In this case, please send an e-mail to info(at)studiozx.de, requesting that your data be erased.

 If the data are necessary for the performance of a contract or to implement pre-contractual measures, premature erasure of the data is possible only provided that there are no contractual or statutory obligations that conflict with the erasure thereof.